OuyangJunyuan/PointCloudRenderer/README.md

 # Point Cloud Renderer

 What Makes Your Academic Paper/Report Beautiful!
-This is a demo/utility script use to render a point cloud, with integrated mitsuba2 python API.
+This is a demo/utility script use to render a point cloud, with integrated mitsuba2 Python API.
 Here are some comparisons following (compare visualizations only, these are all nice work):

 | <img src="docs/paper1.gif"   style="zoom:48%;" /> | <img src="docs/paper2.png"  style="zoom:72%;" /> |
 |:-------------------------------------------------:|:------------------------------------------------:|